 Serial.println reference for more on how characters are translated to numbers.

-The char datatype is a signed type, meaning that it encodes numbers from -128 to 127.
+char for storing characters.
 For an unsigned, one-byte (8 bit) data type, use the byte data type.